magujun/NPS_Survey/README.md

 These instructions will take you to a copy of the project running on your local machine for testing and development purposes.
 Integration tests have been implemented.

-<strong>Note:</strong> The database used in this project is sqlite3, but you should be able to configure the <i>ormconfig.json</i> file for your specific database.
+**Note:** The database used in this project is sqlite3, but you should be able to configure the <i>ormconfig.json</i> file for your specific database.

 The "database" field in the DBMS represents the name of the database, which in this project is local.